 Long COVID-19 Symptoms in Kids

 Your child may have a variety of side effects after a case of COVID-19.
-Experts at King’s College London used caretaker-reported data from 1,734 children aged 5-17 to track the most common long-term symptoms in kids.
-From September 2020 to February 2021, the most frequent symptoms included:
+In a report published by Frontiers in Pediatrics, the most frequent symptoms included:

 Kids might have other long-term COVID-19 symptoms such as: